bholliger/Set-SoundDevice3CX/README.md

 # Set-SoundDevice3CX
-Powershell script, this sets an appropriate sound device for 3CX softphone client
+Powershell Script to set an appropriate sound device for 3CX softphone client